How To File for Divorce in South Carolina

 You must decide whether to file for an uncontested or contested divorce in South Carolina.

-To file for a simple uncontested divorce, you and your spouse must be in agreement on issues such as dividing your property and debts, child support payments, and child custody or visitation arrangements where applicable.
+To file for a simple uncontested divorce, you and your spouse must be in agreement on issues like dividing your property and debts, child support payments, and child custody or visitation arrangements where applicable.
 Furthermore, you must also have an agreement with the other spouse about whether either person will pay alimony for how long and how much will be paid.

 Uncontested divorces can conclude more quickly than contested because the spouses are in agreement.